0atman/noboilerplate/scripts/38-autism.md

 With Autism, you can't set the bone in a cast like you can if you break your arm.
 It will never heal on its own: you must heal yourself.

-The fiction between our autistic behaviours and society's expectation of our behaviours cause many of the issues we face day to day.
+The friction between our autistic behaviours and society's expectation of our behaviours cause many of the issues we face day to day.

 There are two main ways to ameliorate this:
 1. Change yourself, or